 Roast origin – Half the fun is mixing up the roast you use each time for new styles and flavors.
 Beans from different countries tend to have share similar characteristics.
 For example, Latin American beans tend to be on the more nutty and chocolatey side, whereas African beans have brighter and fruitier notes.

 Roast darkness – These coffees from third wave roasters tend to me on the medium and lighter roast in terms of color.
-Of course if you’re used to the green mermaid chain of coffees you may be want to stick to a darker roast.
+Of course if you enjoy the green mermaid chain of coffees you may be more accustomed to dark roasts.

 Choosing an espresso grinder

 I use the HG-1 manual grinder.
 This was not the most affordable way to get high end burrs (built around the Mazzer burrs), and get it in an awesome looking black and silver manual grinder.
 It uses an 83mm conical burr set, which means more surface area to dissipate heat while grinding.

 Also recommended, at different price points: